Marcop-00/Marcop-00/README.md

 - I'm Marco Pernisco, a Master's student of Computer Science at the University of Pisa.
-- Currently, I'm working as Web Developer at Apuliasoft.

 - 📫 How to reach me: pernisco43@gmail.com